nodejs/nodejs.dev/src/documentation/0007-node-run-cli/index.md

 This local installation of nodemon can be run by calling it from within npm script such as npm start or using npx nodemon.

-Run the application using nodemon followed by application file name.
+Run the application using the `nodemon` command followed by the application's file name:

 ```bash
 nodemon app.js